India online poker overview

 You’ll also find information on how to play online in this country, which features some unique challenges players in other countries might not face.
 Are you a player in India looking to get in the game?

-Keep reading on how to play online as well as funding a new account and taking advantage of various exclusive bonus offers.
+Keep reading on how to play online for real money as well as funding a new account and taking advantage of various exclusive bonus offers.
 Here’s everything you’ll need to get started.

 India is not a gambling-friendly country, although the same may not necessarily apply to online poker in particular.
 From a legal perspective, everything depends on your local jurisdiction.
 India’s laws give individual states the autonomy to introduce their own gambling regulations.
 In certain ways, the poker situation in India is similar to what German and American players currently experience.
 That said, we won’t take the analogy too far.